Within Europe - Erasmus+

 En kvinna med ryggsäck blickar ut över en stad

-Read up on the course you are interested in to make sure you meet the prerequisites and that the dates of both the distance learning and the on-site week are suitable for you.
-On each course description, there is a link to an application form where you fill in your details.
+Read about the course you’re interested in to make sure you meet the entry requirements and that the dates for both the online component and the week on site work for you.
+Each course description includes a link to an application form where you enter your details.

-As a student, you will receive funding from Erasmus+ to participate.
+As a student, you can receive support from Erasmus+ to participate.

-If you are admitted to the Erasmus+ Blended Intensive Programme (BIP), you can apply for an Erasmus+ grant for the part of the program that is based at the host institution or elsewhere in the host country (physical mobility).
+If you are accepted to an Erasmus+ blended intensive programme (BIP), you may apply for an Erasmus+ grant for the part of the programme that takes place at the host university or elsewhere in the host country (physical mobility).

 Submit your expression of interest via the MoveON database.

-You cannot receive a grant for the virtual part even if you choose to be in the host country to complete it.
+You cannot receive a grant for the virtual component, even if you choose to stay in the host country during that part.

-These programs are organized by our partner universities:
+These programmes are organised by our partner universities:

 Germany